CloneMalone/NutriBuddy/README.md

 | `NutritionLogRepository` | `SQLiteNutritionLogRepository` | Nutrition data |
 | `PasswordHasher` | `BcryptPasswordHasher` | Password hashing |
 | `DatabaseClient` | `sqliteConnection` | Database operations |

-## Documentation

-For a detailed visual guide of how data flows through the architecture, see [clean-architecture-trace.html](clean-architecture-trace.html).